-The total installed capacity of the company is 48,873 MW (including JVs) with 19 coal based, 7 gas based stations and 1 Hydro based station.
-9 Joint Venture stations are coal based and 10 renewable energy projects.
+The total installed capacity of the company is 51,410 MW (including JVs) with 20 coal based, 7 gas based stations, 1 Hydro based station and 1 Wind based station.
+9 Joint Venture stations are coal based and 10 Solar PV projects.
 The capacity will have a diversified fuel mix and by 2032, non fossil fuel based generation capacity shall make up nearly 30% of NTPC’s portfolio.

 NTPC has been operating its plants at high efficiency levels.
 Although the company has 17.73% of the total national capacity, it contributes 24% of total power generation due to its focus on high efficiency.